Around Quillen's theorem A: Introduction

 \subsection{Acknowledgements}

 I thank Pierre Vogel for explaining me the argument of Remark \ref{r1} in 2008, and Georges Maltsiniotis for pointing out Thomason's paper \cite{thomason}.
-I also thank Sun Fei for several discussions around these questions.
+I also thank Fei Sun for several discussions around these questions and Jo\" el Riou for helpful comments, especially for pointing out a wrong axiomatisation of Proposition \ref{pcontr} in a previous version of this manuscript.

 I don't think Theorem A is used explicitly anywhere.
 Yet I feel its spirit is prevalent in this text, hence the title.